sensu/sensu-docs-legacy/source/docs/0.13/api.md

 ---
 version: "0.13"
 category: "API"
-title: "The Sensu API"
+title: "Sensu API"
 ---

-# The Sensu API {#the-sensu-api}
+# Sensu API {#api}

-The Sensu API provides access to the data Sensu servers collect, such as clients & events.

-The API is capable of requesting checks be executed and can resolve events.
+The Sensu API provides access to the data that Sensu servers collect, such as client information & current events.
+The API can also resolve events and request check executions.

-When using the Sensu packages, you may start the API on one or more boxes with `/etc/init.d/sensu-api start`.
-Logs for the api are located at `/var/log/sensu/sensu-api.log`.
+When using the Sensu [packages](packages), you can start the API on one or more machines using the init script, eg. `/etc/init.d/sensu-api start`.

+The API log can be found at `/var/log/sensu/sensu-api.log`.

 ## Configuration {#configuration}

-The sensu-api is generally configured in the `/etc/sensu/config.json`; refer to [installing sensu](guide) for more information.
-The available options for the api configuration are as follows:
+The Sensu API requires some configuration, that can be in included in `/etc/sensu/config.json`, or in its own configuration snippet, eg.
+`/etc/sensu/conf.d/api.json`.

+You must specify a port, all other configuration is optional.
+If you wish to configure basic authentication, you must provide a user and a password.

 ~~~ json
 {